ubc-systopia/netshaper/README.md

   unshaped traffic to be proxy-ied via minesVPN).
 The default is "", which is equivalent to "::0" or "0.0.0.0"
 - `bindPort` is the port that peer 1 will listen to
-- `checkResponseLoopInterval` is the interval with which the queues will be checked for responses from the shaped component
+- `checkQueuesInterval` is the interval with which the queues will be checked for responses from the shaped component
 - `serverAddr` is the address of the actual server that client is attempting to reach.
 As minesVPN currently does NOT do MITM Proxy, we resort to the